yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 ---

 # Cleaning your workspace
  As you work with containers, many containers are created, tested, and abandoned during their lifecycle.
-In due course of time, you may be piling up containers and images in your work space in host system.
-Therefore it is important identify unnecessary containers and images to clean them up every now and then from your work environment.
-Otherwise docker can gradually eat up the disk space of host machine.
+In due course of time, you may be piling up containers and images in your workspace in host system.
+Therefore it is important to identify unnecessary containers and images to clean them up every now and then from your work environment.
+Otherwise, docker can gradually eat up the disk space of host machine.

 ## Learning objectives
  You will learn how to clean up your unwanted containers and images that you no longer need them.